genome-miner/sars-cov2-codon-adaptation/README.md

 5. **PCA (full 61-codon frequency space):** the first two components explain **42.7%** of variance (PC1 = 23.4%, PC2 = 19.4%), lower than the scalar PCA, as expected given the much higher dimensionality, but the same gene-driven clustering pattern (not variant-driven) is visible.

-6. **Hierarchical clustering (codon usage profile):** The dendrogram splits sequences predominantly by gene identity; a small subset of same-variant sequences does form tight, low-distance pairings (e.g., a cluster of Beta/Omicron and a cluster of Delta sequences), a modest but real signal worth noting.
+6. **Hierarchical clustering (codon usage profile):** The dendrogram splits sequences predominantly by gene identity; a small subset of same-variant sequences does form tight, low-distance pairings (e.g., a cluster of Beta/Omicron and a cluster of Delta sequences), a modest signal worth noting.

 7. **Codon usage bias vs. human reference (heatmap):** All four variants show near-identical row patterns, consistently favoring codons like GTT, CTT, and disfavoring CTG, GAG relative to the human host, indicating this bias is a virus-wide trait rather than variant-specific.